autonomous1/ssh_tunnel_proxy/README.md

 }]
 ```

-### Command line to execute a series of commands on remote host:
+Execute a series of commands on remote host
 ```
 ./ssh-node2 -e='uptime' -e='ls -all'
 ```

-### Example use of api to exec remote commands
+### Api examples

- Uses async await and processing result through streams.
-Complete example is in test/test_remote_exec.js:
+Exec remote commands using async await and processing result through streams.

 ```js
 // send result of cmd through pipeline, generating a stream of json objects